manasmahajan4/Notitia-A8/README.md

 The product names and images shown or represented are copyright and/or trademark of theirs respective copyright and/or trademark holders, which are in no way associated or affiliated with this application.
 Use of these names does not imply any co-operation or endorsement.

-The app's content is licensed under Creative Commons Attribution-ShareAlike 4.0 International License: http://creativecommons.org/licenses/by-sa/4.0/

 This application is developed and designed for educational purpose.
 App does not include Advertisements or In-App purchases or Micro-Transactions.

+## App Content Licence

+The app's content is licensed under Creative Commons Attribution-ShareAlike 4.0 International License: http://creativecommons.org/licenses/by-sa/4.0/